Hleb Dudarau

-Already an outstanding junior hammer thrower, he holds the national junior record in both the hammer throw and weight throw in his home country.
+Dudarau was an accomplished junior hammer thrower.
+He holds the national junior record in both the hammer throw and weight throw in his home country.
+Dudarau competed at the 2019 World University Games hammer throw, where he was 4th.

 Belarus has a strong tradition in hammer throw, winning 4 Olympic medals in the 6 Olympics of its existence.
 Prior to that, as part of the Soviet Union, Belorussian athletes added an additional 6 medals.
 Hleb came to the US to throw for the University of Kansas using the name Gleb Dudarev.
 He was the runner-up at the 2019 NCAA Championships.